nyuyl/Finger-Tracking-Application/README.md

 After running the main.py file, users can click the START button to initialize the application.
 For this application, there are four modes controled by different keyboard buttons:
-Press 's' to start
+Press 's' to start;
-Press 'p' to pause/start the tracking
+Press 'p' to pause/start the tracking;
-Press 'c' to clear the screen
+Press 'c' to clear the screen;
-Press 'q' to quit the program
+Press 'q' to quit the program.